openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 # Enable clDNN GPU plugin when needed.
 # This requires meta-clang and meta-oe layers to be included in bblayers.conf
 # and is not enabled by default.
+# Compute-runtime does not currently support building with LLVM 15 (which is
+# the default in meta-clang master) so enabling GPU plugin may result in
+# build failures.
 PACKAGECONFIG:append:pn-openvino-inference-engine = " opencl"

 # Enable building OpenVINO Python API.